Experiential learning on a bike –

 In living rooms and indoor classrooms, we can discuss and intellectualize about the themes of freedom and sacrifice.
 But not on a bike, where physical, experiential learning (not abstraction) is the driving force.

-An outdoor classroom
+An outdoor classroom for experiential learning

 While riding on park avenues, bicyclists think about bike maneuvers (pedaling, gearing, turning, gearing).
 They also soak in the Gettysburg landscape (its hills, swales, breezes, and grassy aromas).
 This explains why Bicycling Gettysburg National Military Park is not a traditional history book.
 As a guidebook for outdoor, experiential learners, the book tends to the visual needs of the bicycling history buff.
 It provides color maps, labeled landscape photographs, and easy-to-understand descriptions of the battlefield and battlefield events of July 1–3, 1863.
 The book lets the Gettysburg landscape and its monuments teach about the Battle of Gettysburg.